 Every Christian is destined for the cross Jesus told them to carry as they follow him.

-Here these silos are simplified to mind, body, and heart.
-The mind is about our intellectual presence as we seek to understand Christianity.
-Our body helps us live in a world so far removed from the dirt trails of Palestine Jesus walked.
-The heart will invite you to be emotionally present and open to realities of God.
+Here we will talk about these silos in integrated ways.
+Understanding Christianity is about our intellectual presence and capacities.
+Embodied Christianity helps us live in a world so far removed from the dirt trails of Palestine Jesus walked.
+Christian Reflections will invite you to be emotionally present and open to realities of God.

 Might these essays and reflections be a part of a reweaving within you.
 Bringing the parts of yourself into greater oneness.
 Jesus came in the same mind, body, and heart as you.
 There is no part of you beyond the intimate concern and attention of God.
 Let us not stop the work of following Jesus.
 Of living humble lives of repentance & transformation. Κύριε ἐλέησον!